backdoordetectors/backdoordetectors.github.io/index.md

 ---

+# On the Robustness of Backdoor Attacks Against Object Detectors in Autonomous Vehicle Applications in the Physical World

-# Compare with baseline backdoor detector in the wild
+## Compare with baseline backdoor detector in the wild

 <a name="baselineVideoSec"></a>